jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 Each chapter covers an important topic you need to know to become a proficient JavaScript programmer.

-There are exercises at the end of each chapter.
+There are exercises at the end of each chapter, and there are several projects throughout the book.

-At the end of each part of the book, there's a substantial project.
-There's also the massive final project at the end.

 These project chapters don't just walk you through the code for the project.
 They show you the steps of breaking down the problem and thinking through the solution.
 Just like what you'll need to do in real life once you get your first programming job.